philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 }
 ```

 The API we’re using, `unstable_next()`, will run the callback with the `Normal` priority.
-Indeed, our input box already feels a lot more responsive, and frames no longer get dropped while typing into it.
+Indeed, our input box already feels a lot more responsive, and frames no longer get dropped while we’re typing.

 Let’s take another look at the Performance tab together: